AgnePaulauskaite/web-visual-testing-spike-WebdriverIO4/Applitools v4/README.md

 2 - The second time you run, it checks against the baseline

-3 - Please note that most of the time tests will identify differences due to interactive ads, as different size ad can be loaded. but we can simply inspect the difference and accept it as our new baseline
+3 - Please note that most of the time tests will identify differences due to interactive ads, as different size ads can be loaded. but we can simply inspect the difference and accept it as our new baseline

 5 - Log into Applitools and check the last run test in dashboard

-It this specific example it uses Mocha test framework
+Note, this specific example it uses Mocha test framework